uslearen/uslearen.github.io/index.md

 The font is build upon [Noto Sans Regular](https://https://github.com/notofonts/latin-greek-cyrillic), with the Latin letters (glyphs) replaced with those of an Anglo-Saxon/Frisian Futhorc Runes based script.
 The following glyphs are replaced:

 * Lower case letters a to z and ä, ë, ï, ö, ü, ŋ (ng), þ (th)
-* Upper case letters (same as lower case just drawn taller)
+* Upper case letters (same as lower case just drawn taller using the same stroke width.)
 * Digits 0 to 9
 * Punctations marks  “.,?!;:”